Either/Or (Kierkegaard book): Structure

+Publication

-Kierkegaard published the second edition of Either/Or on May 14, 1849, the very same day he published The Lily of the Field and the Bird of the Air: Three Devotional Discourses.
+Kierkegaard published the second edition of Either/Or on May 14, 1849, the same day he published The Lily of the Field and the Bird of the Air: Three Devotional Discourses.
 He published three books on the same day October 16, 1843.

-Either
+Part I

-The first volume, the "Either", describes the "aesthetic" phase of existence.
-It contains a collection of papers, found by 'Victor Eremita' and written by 'A', the "aesthete."
+The first part describes the "aesthetic" phase of existence.
+It contains a collection of papers, notionally found by "Victor Eremita" and written by "A", the aesthete.

-The aesthete, according to Kierkegaard's model, will eventually find himself in "despair", a psychological state (explored further in Kierkegaard's The Concept of Anxiety and The Sickness Unto Death) that results from a recognition of the limits of the aesthetic approach to life.
+The aesthete, according to Kierkegaard, eventually falls into despair, a psychological state (explored further in Kierkegaard's The Concept of Anxiety and The Sickness Unto Death) that results from a recognition of the limits of the aesthetic approach to life.
 Kierkegaard's "despair" is a somewhat analogous precursor of existential angst.
-The natural reaction is to make an eventual "leap" to the second phase, the "ethical," which is characterized as a phase in which rational choice and commitment replace the capricious and inconsistent longings of the aesthetic mode.
-Ultimately, for Kierkegaard, the aesthetic and the ethical are both superseded by a final phase which he terms the "religious" mode.
-This is introduced later in Fear and Trembling.
+The natural reaction is to make an eventual leap to the second phase, the ethical, which is characterized by rational choice and commitment that replace the capricious and inconsistent longings of the aesthetic mode.

 Diapsalmata

-The first section of Either is a collection of many tangential aphorisms, epigrams, anecdotes and musings on the aesthetic mode of life.
-The word 'diapsalmata' is related to 'psalms', and means "refrains".
-It contains some of Kierkegaard's most famous and poetic lines, such as "What is a poet?", "Freedom of Speech" vs. "Freedom of Thought", the "Unmovable chess piece", the tragic clown, and the laughter of the gods.
+The first section of Part I is a collection of tangential aphorisms, epigrams, anecdotes, and musings on the aesthetic mode.
+The word "diapsalmata" is related to "psalms", and means "refrains".
+It contains some of Kierkegaard's best-known and poetic lines, such as "What is a poet?", "Freedom of Speech" vs. "Freedom of Thought", the "Unmovable chess piece", the tragic clown, and the laughter of the gods.

-If one were to read these as written they would show a constant movement from the outer poetic experience to the inner experience of humor.
+Reading these as written shows a constant movement from the outer poetic experience to the inner experience of humor.
 The movement from the outer to the inner is a theme in Kierkegaard's works.